Plastic bicycle

 A plastic bicycle is a bicycle constructed from plastic or a plastic composite material, rather than from metal.

-In the 1970s, plastic bicycles such as the Itera were produced, but they failed commercially.
-In the 21st century, developments in reinforced plastic composites have made making plastic bicycles viable for high-end racing bicycles.
+In the 1970s and early 1980s, experimental plastic bicycles were developed and the Itera was produced in significant numbers, but they failed commercially.
+In the 21st century, developments in the technology have made reinforced plastic composites, especially carbon fibre, widely used for high-end racing bicycles.

 History

 Early moulded bicycles

 Popular Science featured ads in 1973 from "The Original Plastic Bike Inc", with plans to make the bicycle - including the chain and hubs, possibly excluding the spokes - entirely from injection-molded Lexan.
 The company was founded on December 15, 1971 by John P. Marzullo, Roger Stark, and William Thompson, based on ideas by Joseph Dorrity and Charles Cadorette.
 It is unknown whether the company sold a single bicycle, but some prototypes were made.
 The claim was that it would weigh less than 17 pounds, but would be stronger than steel.

 Itera

 In December 1977, Volvo in Gothenburg wanted to produce minicars and investigated conditions and designs.
 In January 1978, it proposed plastic composite materials in many parts of the car.
 Other products were considered, the bicycle one of them.

 In October 1978, a grant of SEK 54,000 from the Swedish National Board for Technical Development financed a prototype plastic bicycle.
 In February 1980, a rideable bicycle was demonstrated to the state-owned bank and a loan of SEK 6 million granted.
-In March 1980, Itera Development Center AB was born to design, produce, and market composite-material bicycles.

-A notable early plastic bicycle project is the Itera Plastic Bicycle, a 1980s Swedish project which made plastic bicycles from injection moulded plastic composite materials that ended in technical and commercial failure after three years.
+In March 1980, Itera Development Center AB was born to design, produce and market the Swedish Itera Plastic Bicycle, made from injection moulded plastic composite materials.
+But production ended in technical and commercial failure after three years.

-In September 1981, the first bicycles were shown to retailers and the press.
+In September 1981, the first Itera bicycles were shown to retailers and the press.
 Nationwide advertising was scheduled for spring 1982.
 The bikes were delivered unassembled with tools provided in the box.
 In autumn 1981, more than 100,000 Swedes indicated they were interested.
 In February 1982, production started in Vilhelmina.
 Sales were slow and the news media lost interest.
 The fact that not every box contained every part to assemble a bicycle frustrated many customers.

 The following year was worse.
 Boxes of bicycles piled up in shops.
 Among them were returns, mostly with broken parts.
 Where metal bends, plastic breaks.
 Getting replacements was not simple as the parts were incompatible with other bikes.
 Attempts to save the project were unsuccessful.

 In 1983, 1,000 Itera bicycles were purchased for a national five-day orienteering contest.
 They were rented to participants who were invited to buy them after the contest.
 All were sold.
 It showed there was a market but it was too late.
 Campaigns such as lower prices failed.
 Production ended in 1985.
 Approximately 30,000 Itera bicycles were produced.
 The stock was sold to the Caribbean region where they became popular as rust is a problem with metal bicycles.